ApeWorX/ape/docs/plugins.rst

 Types of plugins
 ================
 * 1st - These are plugins that are bundled with ape core.
 They are built in, don't have a version, and can't be uninstallled.
-* 2nd - These plugins are maintained by ape team.
+* 2nd - These plugins are maintained by ApeWorX.
 They are trusted.
 Users and developers can pin different versions but should be aware of api changes when doing so.
-* 3rd - These are community developed plugins.
-These will ask if you want to install a 3rd party plugin (at your own risk).
+* 3rd - These are plugins developed outside the ApeWorX organization.
+These should be installed at your own risk.
 These can also be pinned like in 2nd order plugins.
 ...
 TBD could be referenced in the user documentation or possibly live in the user documentation